maxyermayank/developer-mac-setup/README.md

 # **Prerequisite**
-- Make sure you have admin permission to execute script to install all the development tools.
+- Make sure you have admin permission to execute the script to install all the development tools.
 - Bash
 - Git client to clone this repository.
 If you do not have Git then you can simply download the repository.
 - Comment/Uncomment tools in the script per your need.